-To create the kind of larger-than-life figures featured in MosaïCanada 150, steel frames are formed and covered with mesh.
+The photos in this post come from the 2017 exhibit, MosaïCanada 150, celebrating the 150th anniversary of Canada’s confederation.
+To create the kind of larger-than-life figures like those featured in MosaïCanada 150, steel frames are formed and covered with mesh.
 The mesh supports a heavy layer of moss and soil that is seeded with plants.
 Water is delivered to the flora through an underlying network of irrigation channels.

-Creating a living sculpture involves the plant knowledge of a horticulturalist, colour theory of a painter and understanding of structure and volume like a sculptor.
+Creating a living sculpture involves the plant knowledge of a horticulturalist; colour theory of a painter; and the understanding of structure and volume like a sculptor.
 Plants need to blossom in the right place, at the correct time to bring the sculptures to life.
 Annuals are used, as opposed to flowers, to ensure the sculptures are blossoming throughout the length of the exhibit.
-This is not an artform for the faint-hearted.
+This is not an art form for the faint-hearted!

 Peace, love & inspiring travel,